airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 Subtracting an upper-case letter from the same lower-case letter gives us how much we need to add to a lower-case letter to make it upper case.
-If that doesn't make sense, look at the ASCII code tables themselves (see the [Table of ASCII Codes](#table-of-ascii-codes)).
+If that doesn't make sense, look at the ASCII code tables themselves (see the [Appendix D. Table of ASCII Codes](#appendix-d-table-of-ascii-codes)).
 You'll notice that the number for the character `A` is 65 and the character `a` is 97.
 The conversion factor is then -32.
 For any lowercase letter if you add -32, you will get its capital equivalent.

 After this, we have some constants labelled `STACK POSITIONS`.
 Remember that function parameters are pushed onto the stack before function